-How to Handle Objections in 6 Easy Steps
+How to Handle Sales Objections in 6 Steps

 Many salespeople think of objections as a bad thing, but that's missing the big picture.
-If a prospect raises an objection, that's not necessarily a bad thing.
+If a prospect raises an objection, that's not necessarily a negative.
 At the very least, the prospect is interested enough to engage in conversation with you, instead of politely smiling and saying, "No thanks."

 Actually, the fact that someone is bringing up a concern means that you have a chance to find an answer for them.
 People who are completely uninterested in buying your product would not waste their time objecting.
 Or completely uninterested prospects will sit through your presentation in silence (with arms folded) and then send you away.
 As a salesperson you're probably already aware that the body language of folded arms translates to "the door is closed, stay away."

 The important thing when you hear an objection is to address it right away in a thorough and professional manner.
 If you don't resolve the specific objection, the prospect won't be able to move any further along in the sales process.
 And, whatever you do, don't take his or her objection personally.

 There are six easy strategies to help you keep things professional and try to resolve the prospect's objection.